ynput/ayon-documentation/website/docs/addon_unreal_artist.md

 ## General Update on Unreal 5.4
 AYON has implemented some new features in regards to Unreal 5.4 such as Sequence Hierarchy in AYON menu for building shot structure accordingly to the folder hierarchies.
 Moreover, it introduces maya preset options for the alembic loaders to ensure the assets loaded in current transform.
 It also adds the inventory action to connect animation/camera to the level sequence loaded from the layout product type.
+In addition, AYON allows users to customize their asset directories(except camera and layout) before loading in the setting.

 ### AYON Menu and Tools